HOME MEDICINE CABINET FOR CAREGIVERS

 Most families repeat the same scenarios:

-• the senior asks whether something is still at home because they do not want to buy it twice,
+• the older adult asks whether something is still at home because they do not want to buy it twice,

 • the caregiver prepares for an appointment and needs the full list,